aharden/aharden-puppet_ent_agent/README.md

 ###Parameters

-The following parameters are available in the pe_agent module:
+The following parameters are available in the puppet_ent_agent module:

 ####`config`